afterroe_logo_rgb

 WHAT’S NEXT

-Utah is in great shape after Roe is overturned.
-When that happens, Utah’s top priority should be passing legal protections for babies who do survive abortions performed in order to save a mother’s life, usually known as “born alive laws.”
+Utah is in great shape now that Roe is overturned.
+Now, Utah’s top priority is to pass legal protections for babies who do survive abortions performed in order to save a mother’s life, usually known as “born alive laws.”

 MORE ABOUT YOUR STATE’S ABORTION LAWS